rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 The organization that teaches about React has translated versions of its content, and one of its repositories teaches students about React in simplified Chinese.
 Fields in GraphQL can be nested objects again, and you have queried two associated objects from the graph.
 The requests are made on a graph that can have a deeply nested structure.
 While exploring the "Docs" sidebar in GraphiQL before, you might have seen that you can jump from object to object in the graph.

-A **directive** can be used to query conditional data from your GraphQL API, so you can apply conditional structures to your shape of query.
-Directives can also be applied to fields and objects.
-Below, we use two types: an **include directive**, which includes the field when the `Boolean` type is set to true; and the skip directive, which excludes it instead.
+A **directive** can be used to query data from your GraphQL API in a more powerful way, and they can be applied to fields and objects.
+Below, we use two types of directives: an **include directive**, which includes the field when the Boolean type is set to true; and the **skip directive**, which excludes it instead.
+With these directives, you can apply conditional structures to your shape of query.
 The following query showcases the include directive, but you can substitute it with the skip directive to achieve the opposite effect:

 {{< highlight javascript "hl_lines=4 11" >}}
 query OrganizationForLearningReact(